Disservin/fastchess/man.md

     - CPUS - The cpus to use as a list of the form "3,5,7-11,13".

+- `-startup-ms N`
+    Set the maximum time to wait for engine UCI initialization in milliseconds.
+Default is 10000.
+- `-ucinewgame-ms N`
+    Set the maximum time to wait for engine UCI new game initialization in milliseconds.
+Default is 16000.
+- `-ping-ms N`
+    Set the maximum time to wait for engine ping responses in milliseconds, this is everything else which doesn't fit the above categories.
+Default is 60000.

 # EXAMPLES

 To start a match between two engines using random openings from book.epd: